-East Dene Court provides care for up to nine people with learning disabilities.
-Nursing care is not provided.

-The home is a large detached house with ten bedrooms, three lounges, a kitchen and a dining room.
-It is set in its own gardens in a residential area, near to public transport routes and local shops.
+35-37 Portland Avenue provides accommodation and personal care for up to four people.
+The home is a pair of semi-detached bungalows, each with two bedrooms, a lounge and kitchen.
+They are set in their own gardens in a residential area, near to public transport routes and local shops.

-The service had a registered manager in place.
-A registered manager is a person who has registered with the Care Quality Commission to manage the service.
+There was a registered manager in place who had been in their present post at the home for over ten years.
+A registered manager is a person who has registered with the Care Quality Commission (CQC) to manage the service.
 Like registered providers, they are 'registered persons'.
-Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.
+Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the service is run.